duke-interactive-graphics/Interactive-Graphics-Critical-Code/_docs/syllabus/syllabus.md

 ## PARTICIPATION

 Participation is important.
 Ask questions, make comments, participate in the group critiques.
 Respect the rules above, be on time.
 Let us know ahead of time if you can't make it to class.
-Use the workshops to learn something.
-Don't be distracted.
-Talk to us if there are any problems.
-Required Media

 ## Evaluation